Silken Tofu Pasta Sauce with Roasted Red Pepper

 I’m sensing a new theme emerging in my weeknight cooking: vegan pasta sauces made in the blender.
 It all started with my very craveable cashew alfredo sauce, which has been a family staple for years.

-You just boil your favourite pasta, whip the sauce up in the blender, and if need be, add an extra side of roasted veggies or double down on the protein by opening a can of some creamy white beans.
+You just boil your favourite pasta, whip the sauce up in the blender, and if need be, add a side of roasted zucchini or double down on the protein by opening a can of some creamy white beans.
 Et voila!
 A balanced, comforting vegan dinner without all the fuss.

 Silken tofu is an incredible ingredient: ultra smooth and milder in the flavour than typical tofu, it can be used as a substitute for cream in plant-based recipes because it blends like a DREAM.
 It lends a creamy richness to any pasta sauce as well as a little boost of protein.
 Which, as a plant-based dietitian, we should probably talk about as I’m seeing some misleading information on blogs about just how much protein silken tofu has.